aht/aht/README.md

 🤾‍ I contributed to Golang in the early days, like 10 years ago :).
 I wrote an efficient sieve of Eratosthenes using CSP channels that Rob Pike wants to keep as a demo/test use case as it's quite an interesting concurrent system https://github.com/aht/gosieve.
 Wrote a blog post about this which is no longer live and I need to revive.

-🤾‍ Some Python hacking back in the days while I had lots of free time [fork-exec and pipe with I/O redirection -- make Python a sane alternative to non-trivial shell scripts ](https://github.com/aht/extproc), (Lazily-evaluated, parallelizable Python pipeline)[https://github.com/aht/stream.py], (Agents and functions that modify Python sequences in-place)[https://github.com/aht/listagent]
+🤾‍ Some Python hacking back in the days while I had lots of free time (fork-exec and pipe with I/O redirection)[https://github.com/aht/extproc], (Lazily-evaluated, parallelizable Python pipeline)[https://github.com/aht/stream.py], (Agents and functions that modify Python sequences in-place)[https://github.com/aht/listagent]

 🤾‍ I wrote a toy LISP interpreter that support prefix/postfix & infix op just to annoy LISP people https://github.com/aht/olisp

-🤾‍ An esoteric programming gem: (a self-hosting Fractran interpreter in 84 fractions)[https://stackoverflow.com/questions/1749905/code-golf-fractran/1802570#1802570](Fractran is invented by John Conway) from a Code Golf challenge on StackOverflow..
+🤾‍ An esoteric programming gem: (a self-hosting Fractran interpreter in 84 fractions)[https://stackoverflow.com/questions/1749905/code-golf-fractran/1802570#1802570].
 This was one of those things for which the space available is really too small to explain everything...

 🌱 I gave talk on ("Visualization as Data and Data as Visualization")[https://youtu.be/3_bTUsqtfHQ] at Strata Hadoop World 2016.
 As a father of a little girl, I dived into a data-driven story about women stopping coding since the 80s and imagined a world where data & visualizations are easily sharable & infinitely collaborative.